lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 # Up to you to find the relevant CSS query.
 ```

 You can work in a temporary file -- `parsing.rb` for instance -- to find the right selectors and the ruby code to get all the data you want to extract from the HTML.
-You can start by just displaying the information extracted with `puts`es.
+You can start by just displaying the information extracted with `puts`.
 Once you found all the selectors you need, go on and code the action in your cookbook.

 **Resource**: here's a [good starting point for Nokogiri](https://www.sitepoint.com/nokogiri-fundamentals-extract-html-web/).